Automatically link your test automation results to test cases in your Testmo repository with the Testmo automation linking tool.

 @TestmoIdannotation in source code - Not listed in config mappings

-- Test name doesn't match any case title
+- Test name doesn't match any case title after normalization

 - Test case doesn't exist in Testmo repository